Why we believe UQ is the best university in Brisbane

 You’ve probably heard the spiel about our university rankings, global reputation and notable alumni.
 But perhaps you’re not so concerned about such things – and that’s completely fine.

-If you’re choosing a university in Brisbane because that’s where you live or it’s the closest option, aspects like convenience might be more important.
+If you’re choosing a university in Brisbane because that’s where you live or it’s the closest option, these things may be more important.
 We’re talking about practical factors like how close it is to your home or your work, how easy it is to get to, and if there’s a gym you can join on campus.

 You want to know how your future university will fit in with and enhance your lifestyle while you study.